 Techniques and terms used in sourdough baking and this recipe

-If you watch the video or look at the recipe card, there are series of techniques that are applied to the dough.
+If you watch the video or look at the recipe card, there are a series of techniques that are applied to the dough.
 They are mainly to help strengthen the dough.
 I highly recommend watching the video to understand the process and why things need to be done the way they are.

 1. Bulk fermentation

 This is one of the most important steps in bread making.
 This is also sometimes referred to as the first proofing.
-Bulk fermentation begins once you mixed in the starter.
+Bulk fermentation begins once you mix in the starter.
 In this recipe, I allow the dough to proof until about 50% growth in volume.
-Bulk fermentation takes about 5-6 hours at temperature about 75-78 F (24-26 C).
+Bulk fermentation takes about 5-6 hours at a temperature of about 75-78 F (24-26 C).
 The activity of the starter is highly dependent on temperature.
 So it is important to monitor the temperature throughout the process to make sure it’s not too warm that the dough ferments too quickly before we have a chance to strengthen the dough during bulk fermentation

 2. Autolyse or Fermentolyse